viliwonka/sample-finder/README.md

 # Signal finder

-Finding a sample in a signal.
-An exercise project in Python, Numpy, Pandas.

 ## Purpose of this project

 It was originally given as a 'job-test' exercise when I was applying for a job.